sr55/oarc-adsb-scripts-docker/README.md

 ## 4: Optional: Install [local interface](https://github.com/wiedehopf/tar1090) for your data

-The interface will be available at http://192.168.X.XX/oarc-adsb - no need to do this if you already have a local view running
+The interface will be available at http://192.168.X.XX/oarc-adsb - no need to do this if you already have a local view running.

 Replace the IP address with the address of your Raspberry Pi.

 Install / Update: